December 11, 2023 | 3 MIN READ

 The S&P 500 is just 4.0% below its all-time high.

-bulb icon Citi Global Wealth’s 2024 Outlook was released last week.
+bulb icon Citi Wealth’s 2024 Outlook was released last week.
 We look for both sides of a balanced 60/40 stock-bond portfolio to post positive performance.

 3 Things to Know